Home Best of Guides The Best Northern NJ Ice Cream Shops to Try

 Nasto’s Old World Desserts | 236-40 Jefferson Street, Newark

-Nasto’s began as a mom and pop shop back in 1939.
-Today, this ice cream shop uses the state of the art production equipment to make the sweet delicacies.
-Nasto’s serves local and regional businesses, and this flagship store serves the sweet treats as well.
-Everything is more than just ice cream; its delicious desserts including Reginetta (a fruity/chocolatey dish around amaretto ice cream), cake rolls (devils food cake with vanilla ice cream), and so much more.
+Nasto’s began as a mom-and-pop shop back in 1939.
+Today, this ice cream shop uses the state of the art production equipment to make sweet delicacies.
+Nasto’s serves local and regional businesses, and this flagship store serves sweet treats as well.
+Everything is more than just ice cream; its delicious desserts including Reginetta (a fruity/chocolatey dish designed around amaretto ice cream), cake rolls (devil’s food cake with vanilla ice cream), and so much more.

 Nicholas Creamery | 84 First Avenue, Atlantic Highlands